A topic from the subject of Decomposition in Chemistry.

 Objective:

-To demonstrate the process of balancing decomposition and observe the effects of different variables on the rate of decomposition.
+To observe the process of decomposition and the effects of moisture on the rate of decomposition.

 Materials: